Washington Seaplane Pilots Association (WSPA) Annual Splash-in at Tanglefoot Seaplane Base (D28)

 Greetings and welcome to the 2022 Washington Seaplane Pilots Association (WSPA) annual splash-in at Tanglefoot Seaplane Base!
 After having to cancel last fall, we are excited to welcome you for an early summer celebration!

 We are pleased to announce that Aerocet has agreed to become our primary sponsor once again this year.
-If you come across their folks during the weekend, please extend your thank you for their efforts and commitment to our organization.
+When you come across their folks during the weekend, please extend your thank you for their efforts and commitment to our organization.

 Saturday morning, we are pleased to welcome the FAA Safety Team Representatives, Chris Popov of Sandpoint and Mike Kincaid of Coeur d'Alene, who will provide a safety presentation on seaplane operations on the lakes and rivers of North Idaho.
 Presenters will review safety procedures for flying Lake Coeur d’ Alene, Lake Pend Oreille, and Priest Lake, as well as the local rivers.
 Seaplane and boater interface operations will also be discussed.
 This presentation will qualify for WINGS Proficiency Credit through the FAASTeam.